kazishad/CSE312_Project/README.md

 # Account creation and Authentication

 The authentication system has two functions, the first is creating an account, and the second is verifying the user's identity.
-It creates the account by taking in the username and password on its `create()` function, hashing the password, and saving it on the database.
+It creates the account by taking in the username and password on its `create()` function, generating a salt, hashing the password using the salt, and saving it on the database.
 The function returns `True` to state the account was created.
-Salting for the password will be implemented later.
-It verifies the account by taking in the username and password on its `verify()` function, getting the username and hashed password from the database, hasing the given password and comparing them.
+It verifies the account by taking in the username and password on its `verify()` function, getting the username and hashed password from the database, encoding the given password and comparing them.

 When a new account is created the `create()` function returns `True` indicating that the account was created.
 The `verify()` function returns `True` if the username and password matches the with existing account on the database and `False` otherwise.